flamelizard/selenium-webdriver/main/java/com/selenium/principal/fotolab/README.md

 # Project description

-Project requested by Principal Engineering on behalf of Raiffeisen Bank test automation team.
+Project requested by Principal Engineering on behalf of Raiffeisen Bank.

-It is supposed to showcase selenium automation skills along presenting page object pattern and browserstack (not included).
+It is supposed to showcase selenium automation skills along presenting page object pattern and BrowserStack (to be added).

-I navigate Fotolab site, check product types and make an order with custom photo.
-I stop just before the registration.
+## Test flow
+Navigate to Fotolab site, select a product, upload background photo, add to basket.
+Stop just before customer login / registration.

+## Features
+- page-object pattern
+- automatic driver management with webdr ivermanager
+- cross-browser testing with Chrome, FF, Edge
+- test frameworks JUnit, TestNG

+## Test flickering
+Running cross browser causes the test to fail occasionally.
+Here is the rundown of the most common errors.

+### Chrome
+- uploading photo may fail or generate alert pop-up